theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 When this endpoint is called, the Xtract Core web server tries to establish a connection to Azure with the given credentials before saving the connection.

+!!! tip
+	The `Content-Length` property in the header represents the byte size of the JSON string in the request body.
+	When using curl, the `Content-Length` can be determined automatically.
+The `-v` (verbose) option returns the request details, including `Content-Length`.

 <!--
 ### Create CSV Flat File Connections